-Throughout training students will develop new skills and knowledge and combined with the workplace placement, students over time thus gaining recognition of the skills they use with confidence in the work place.
+Throughout training, students will develop new skills and knowledge.
+Combined with the workplace placement, students will over time, gain recognition of the skills they use with confidence in the work place.

 All pre-requisites for accredited units must be trained and assessed prior to the start of training for the required unit.
 Students must gain competency in the pre-requisite unit prior to the start of training for the unit with the pre-requisite.